chloeandisabel/happi/README.md

 #=> [%Happi.Heroku.App{...}]
 ```

-What dynos does the "app-name" application have?
+What dynos does the "app-name-or-id" application have?

 ```elixir
 iex> ds = client |> Happi.list(Happi.Heroku.Dyno)